 As you make your way down river, you’ll spot pictographs and other evidence of native tribes that pepper the canyon walls.
 Of the more than 100 different types of birds that live in the area, see how many you can identify.
-Later at your campsite in a huge cave, watch the river from under an immense rock canopy.
-From the bright sunflower-like Arrowleaf Balsamroot to the aromatic scent of sage in the wind after a light rain to soaking in steaming hot springs while watching a dramatic sunset, the Owyee will delight all your senses.
+Later at your campsite, watch the river from an immense rock canopy.
+From the bright sunflower-like Arrowleaf Balsamroot to the aromatic scent of sage in the wind after a light rain to soaking in steaming hot springs while watching a dramatic sunset, the Owyhee River will delight all your senses.

 Expect for things to start off peaceful but then quickly build to the most difficult rapids on Days 3 and 4.
 The last day is generally easy.